-- a.
+a.
 Describe the student admissions policy and criteria.
 Please include a plan for the admission lottery, explaining how the proposed school would enroll students during the year if spaces become available.
-If necessary, please indicate whether the proposed school is applying to the SBE for a waiver of the requirements of the enrollment lottery in accordance with C.G.S. § 10-66bb(j). - b.
+If necessary, please indicate whether the

+- proposed school is applying to the SBE for a waiver of the requirements of the enrollment lottery in accordance with C.G.S. § 10-66bb(j). - b.
 Discuss the student recruitment process and timetable to ensure effective public information to attract a diverse student body.
-In particular, please detail the proposed school's plan to attract, enroll, and retain students from among the following populations: students with a history of low academic performance; students who receive free or reduced-price lunches pursuant to federal law and regulations; students with a history of behavioral and social difficulties; students identified as requiring special education; and students who are English language learners. - c.
+In particular, please detail the proposed school's plan to attract, enroll, and retain students from among the following populations: students with a history of low academic performance; students who receive free or reduced-price lunches pursuant to federal law and regulations; students with a history of behavioral and social difficulties; students identified as requiring special education; students who are English language learners; or students of a single gender.
+Please also specify how the school will ensure that it complies with the provisions of C.G.S. § 10-15c (see Appendix E) and that it does not discriminate on the basis of disability, athletic performance or proficiency in the English language. - c.
 Describe the efforts the proposed school would make to reduce racial, ethnic and/or economic isolation.
 Please discuss relevant programs (e.g., curricular and extracurricular and/or student teacher recruitment), if any, the school plans to implement.